 Microsurgical Epididymal Sperm Aspiration (MESA)

 MESA is a surgical procedure available at CFC for patients who have previously had a vasectomy and in cases where they have been diagnosed with very low sperm counts or azoospermia (no sperm in the semen).

 Azoospermia results due to a blockage or missing tubes which carry sperm from the testes (where sperm is produced) to the exterior, or due to absent sperm production in the testes.
 It is sometimes possible to collect sperm from the male genital tract, especially the testes and the tube close to the testes called the epididymis.

 The MESA procedure is done under general anaesthetic and usually takes about 30-45 minutes; where we will aim to aspirate seminal fluid containing the spermatozoa from the epididymis.
 Once the fluid is collected and examined; spermatozoa found to be present will be assessed, processed and cryopreserved to be available for use in treatment cycles.

 Cryopreservation of MESA aspirates are done as per the standard sperm cryopreservation techniques to isolate the best quality spermatozoa, which can then be used for ICSI upon thawing in standard IVF treatment cycles.

 Risks & Complications are rare, but may include:

 Cairns Fertility Centre offers low cost IVF cycles to patients that meet certain selection criteria.
 The IVF Treatment Cycle proceeds in the same way as the Standard regime with the main difference being minimal stimulation.
 We will guide you through the process with regular contact by our Fertility Team.

-The out-of-pocket cost for the cycle will be $2000 with the following additional charges:
+The out-of-pocket cost for the cycle will be $1500.
+Additional charges will apply if you are uninsured.